How to Generate Localization-Ready Technical Copy and Images in Pre-Production | Technical Communication Center

 The project management should develop that Don’t-Translate list in consultation with the technical writing team for a faster and better localization process.

-2) Image Guidelines
+2) Image Guidelines for Localization

 There are also important image and font considerations that you need to take into account as a technical writer for a problem-free and affordable localization process.

-(SIDE BAR: Let’s immediately open a small sidebar here and stress the importance of graphics knowledge and skills in technical writing since formatting the information takes as much time of a typical technical writer as expressing it in a straight forward manner.)
+(SIDEBAR: Let’s immediately open a small sidebar here and stress the importance of graphics knowledge and skills in technical writing since formatting the information takes as much time of a typical technical writer as expressing it in a straightforward manner.)

-RULE #1: Do not embed your image text inside your image.
+Do not embed your image text inside your image.

 One thing you should not do is to save any text that needs localization together with your original image files.

-If for example you are using Adobe Illustrator to generate your vector and EPS (Encapsulated Post Script) images, do not use the Text tool to add your captions or callouts directly onto the image itself.
+If for example, you are using Adobe Illustrator to generate your vector and EPS (Encapsulated Post Script) images, do not use the Text tool to add your captions or callouts directly onto the image itself.
 If you do that, the same image will need to be manipulated for a second time at the local end in order to translate the text part.

 It will be especially troublesome if the text is either rasterized (as in Photoshop) or transformed into outlines and Bezier curves (as in Illustrator) since that creates non-editable text.
 Your text then turns into a true image, a picture.
 After that, it can only be changed through time-consuming image alteration methods.